 So far I find this trigger to be a welcome upgrade to any off-the-shelf AR platform.
 I’ve put a few rounds downrange with it but will save my impression for the full review.
 Spoiler alert, the break is crisp and the takeup is minimal but very consistent.
 I plan to get all up in the adjustments over the coming weeks and see how far I can push them while maintaining reliability.
-So read on for the manufactures claims while I head up to the mountains to do some running and gunning.
+So read on for the manufacturer’s claims while I head up to the mountains to do some running and gunning.

 KE Arms says:

-KE Arms has licensed the manufacturing and distribution rights for the patent pending Sear Link Technology trigger system from M&M Manufacturing.
+KE Arms has licensed the manufacturing and distribution rights for the patent-pending Sear Link Technology trigger system from M&M Manufacturing.
 All components are made and assembled in the USA.

-The SLT-1 has been tested thoroughly before release with tens of thousands of rounds in traditional 5.56 AR platforms, .308 AR platforms, 9mm AR pattern blow back carbines, and the SIG MPX.
+The SLT-1 has been tested thoroughly before release with tens of thousands of rounds in traditional 5.56 AR platforms, .308 AR platforms, 9mm AR-pattern blowback carbines, and the SIG MPX.

 Moving parts are sealed in the underside of the housing making it less susceptible to fouling and debris.

-For a limited time KE Arms Ambi-Selectors will be included with all orders direct from KE Arms.
-If you purchase an SLT-1 from an authorized retailer during this time, you will receive a voucher for a free ambi-selector in the package.
+For a limited time, KE Arms Ambi-Selectors will be included with all orders direct from KE Arms.
+If you purchase an SLT-1 from an authorized retailer during this time, you will receive a voucher for a free Ambi-selector in the package.

 Introductory MSRP of $199.95